 Thanks to an unprecedented gift from the Mary Livingston Griggs and Mary Griggs Burke Foundation, the Mary Griggs Burke Center for Japanese Art is established at the Department of Art History and Archaeology at Columbia University.
 The Burke Center is envisioned to support the study of Japanese art at Columbia and to advance the understanding of the art and culture of Japan and its relevance to other fields of inquiry, especially other fields of East Asian Art, Japanese history, religion, and literature.
 Mrs. Burke, who was renowned for her collection of Japanese art, was a steadfast supporter of the Department’s programs in Japanese and East Asian art for many years and it is in the spirit of her generous commitment that the Center shapes its activities.
 The Burke Center will foster the study of Japanese art in various ways.
-It will support individual scholars through postdoctoral fellowships and invited professorships; provide funding for conferences, symposia, and related programs including publications.
+It will support individual scholars through postdoctoral fellowships and invited professorships; it will hold conferences, symposia, and related programs, and support publications.

 Mary Griggs Burke